 § II.
-Of the Elements of Bodies.
+Of the elements of bodies.

 The elements of Bodies.
-Their number forty-four; but it is probable that several appear to us simple, from the imperfection of our means of analysis, 3.
+Their number forty-four; but it is probable that several appear to us simple, from the imperfection of our means of analysis, 2.

 § III.
-Differences between Organized and Inorganized Bodies.
+Differences between organized and inorganized bodies.

-Differences between organized and inorganized bodies, 4, Homogeneousness of the latter; complex nature of the former; necessary co-existence of fluids and solids in all organized and living beings; simplicity of inanimate matter; complex nature and tendency to decomposition of organized bodies, 5.
+Differences between organized and inorganized bodies, 3.
+Homogeneousness of the latter; complex nature of the former; necessary co-existence of fluids and solids in all organized and living beings; simplicity of inanimate matter; complex nature and tendency to decomposition of organized bodies, 4.

 § IV.
-Differences between Animals and Plants.
+Differences between animals and plants.

-Differences between animals and plants, 8.
+Differences between animals and plants, 7.
 The great distance between the mineral and vegetable kingdom.
-A considerable approximation, on the contrary, between animals and plants, 9.
-Of all the characters which mark the differences between these substances, the most remarkable is the presence of an alimentary tube, which is found in every animal from man down to the polypus, 9.
+A considerable approximation, on the contrary, between animals and plants, 8.
+Of all the characters which mark the differences between these substances, the most remarkable is the presence of an alimentary tube, which is found in every animal from man down to the polypus, 8.
 In all animals, nutrition is performed by two surfaces, especially by the internal; the alimentary canal is the most essential part of their body, 9.
-It retains life longer than any other part - Experiments disproving Haller's opinion on this subject, 11.
+It retains life longer than any other part.-Experiments disproving Haller's opinion on this subject, 9.

-§ V. Of Life.
+6 V. Of life.

-Consists of a number of phenomena proportioned to the complication of the organization, 11.
-Simple in plants, in which its actions are limited to nutrition and reproduction, 12.
-Of life in the polypus; this animal, consisting merely of a sentient and contractile pulp, shaped into an alimentary cavity, 13.
-Of life in worms, 14-in crustaceous animals, its apparatus more perfect, 15.
-Of life in cold-blooded animals, 15.
-In warm-blooded animals and in man, 16.
-General view of the human organization, 17.
-Of the elementary fibre, 19.
-Dependance of life on the oxydation of the blood in the lungs, and on the distribution of this vivified blood, throughout the organs, 19.
+Consists of a number of phenomena proportioned to the complication of the organization, 10.
+Simple in plants, in which its actions are limited to nutrition and reproduction, 11.
+Of life in the polypus; this animal, consisting merely of a sentient and contractile pulp, shaped into an alimentary cavity, 12.
+Of life in worms, 13-in crustaceous animals, its apparatus more perfect, 13.
+Of life in cold-blooded animals, 14.
+In warm blooded animals and in man, 14.
+General view of the human organization, 15.
+Of the elementary fibre, 17.
+Dependance of life on the oxydation of the blood in the lungs, and on the distribution of this vivified blood, throughout the organs, 17.

 § VI.
-Of the Vital Properties; Sensibility and Contractility.
+Of the vital properties; sensibility and contractility.

-These two properties not possessed, in an equal degree, by all living bodies, 21.
-Modifications of sensibility in different organs, 26.
-Observations on the contractility of serous membranes, 27.
-Caloricity, 27.
-Laws of sensibility, 29.
-Influence of sleep, of climate, of the seasons, of the age, &c. on the vital properties, 33-35.
+These two properties not possessed, in an equal degree by all living bodies, 18.
+Modifications of sensibility in different organs, 22.
+Observations on the contractility of serous membranes, 24.
+Caloricity, 24.
+Laws of sensibility, 25.
+Influence of sleep, of climate, of the seasons, of the age, &c. on the vital properties, 28-31.

 § VII.
-Of Sympathies.
+Of sympathies.

-Of sympathy, 35.
-Diseases arising from association; Synergies, 38.
+Of sympathy, 31.
+Diseases arising from association; Synergies, 34.

 § VIII.
-Of Habit.
+Of habit.

-Of habit, 40.
-It uniformly lessens physical sensibility-A curious fact showing the effects of habit, 41.
-Habit impairs the sensitive power but improves the judgment, 44.
+Of habit, 35.
+It uniformly lessens physical sensibility-A curious fact shewing the effects of habit, 37.
+Habit impairs the sensitive power but improves the judgment, 38.

 § IX.
-Of the Vital Principle.
+Of the vital principle.

-The vital principle, not a being existing by itself, and independently of the actions by which it manifests itself, 46.
-A perpetual struggle in organized bodies, between the laws of the vital principle and those of universal nature, 48.
-The vital principle resists the laws of chemistry, of physics and mechanics, 48.
-There takes place, however, in the animal economy, chemical, physical and mechanical phenomena, but they are always modified by the vital principle, 48.
-Influence of the stature on the energy of the vital powers and even on longevity, 49.
-Vis medicatrix naturæ, 52.
-Theory of inflammation, 52.
+The vital principle, not a being existing by itself, and independently of the actions by which it manifests itself, 39.
+A perpetual struggle in organized bodies, between the laws of the vital principle and those of universal nature, 41.
+The vital principle resists the laws of chemistry, of physics and mechanics, 41.
+These take place, however, in the animal economy, chemical, physical and mechanical phenomena, but they are always modified by the vital principle, 42.
+Influence of the stature on the energy of the vital powers and even on longevity, 43.
+Vis medicatrix nature, 45.
+Theory of inflammation, 45.
 Analogy between the turgescence of an inflamed part, and of one in a state of erection, as the penis, &c.
-54. Indirectly tonic influence of cold, 56.
+47. Indirectly tonic influence of cold, 48.

-§ X. Of the System of the Great Sympathetic Nerves.
+§ X. Of the system of the great sympathetic nerves.